-Since there are many wonderful alternatives to medications that can help people heal without toxic drugs, I’ve always done my best to avoid having to write a prescription.
+There are many wonderful alternatives to medications that can help people heal without toxic drugs.
+For example, diet and exercise have been shown to reverse Type 2 Diabetes.
+I’ve always done my best to avoid having to write a prescription.
 But when a medication is the best option, I developed a simple prescribing guideline to help protect my patients from potentially dangerous side effects.

 I prefer to prescribe medications that have been on the market for at least five years.
 And if possible, for 10 years or more.

 That’s because over half of the side effects from medications aren’t discovered until the drug is on the market and being prescribed in real-world scenarios.
 Clinical trials are carefully controlled, artificial settings designed for the narrow goal of getting FDA approval.
 Clinical trials have inclusion and exclusion criteria.
 That is, they include people who fit their targeted demographic and exclude the rest.